 White supremacy survives because it benefits all white people, even those not carrying torches or invoking Nazi slogans.
 It’s on us to break the chain.
 Our parents and grandparents may be lost to supremacy, but our children must and will know better.

 Not everyone can confront their family.
 Don’t feel guilty if you can’t call out those closest to you, especially if you’re marginalized within the family.
 Some families are dangerous and abusive and will use their leverage over you.
-Do want you can while staying safe.
+Do what you can while staying safe.

 Image source: Oppression